hengfengli/hengfengli.github.com/_posts/2010-06-23-Everythings-Start-Here.md

 have a online system to book the transcript in English with a certain fee.

 I will leave Beihai on 28th, and not too many days remains for my undergraduate college.
 I will go to study aboard soon.
-It is pity but also with some new expectations for my future journeys.
+It is a pity but also with some
+expectations for my future journeys.